 2017 — Master of Arts from Northwestern University

-2010 — Master of Arts from University of the West Indies
+2010 — Master of Arts from The University of the West Indies

-2005 — Bachelor of Arts from University of the West Indies
+2005 — Bachelor of Arts from The University of the West Indies

 Courses Recently Taught

-Today people increasingly live in highly industrialized and urban civilizations.
+Today, people increasingly live in highly industrialized and urban civilizations.
 But how long have humans had "civilization?"
 What is "civilization" and how can it be recognized?
-This course will address these questions through looking at the basic elements of archaeology and its place in anthropology.
-Topics we will cover include the history of archaeology, fundamental aspects of fieldwork and analysis and the prehistoric record from the first humans to the origins of civilization.
+This course addresses these questions through looking at the basic elements of archaeology and its place in anthropology.
+Topics covered include the history of archaeology, fundamental aspects of fieldwork and analysis, and the prehistoric record from the first humans to the origins of civilization.
 This foundation course is required for upper-level work in archaeology courses.
+No prerequisite.
 Offered every semester.